code16/sharp/docs/form-fields/autocomplete.md

 ### `setItemIdAttribute(string $itemIdAttribute)`

 Set the name of the id attribute for items.
+Only useful if you pass an object as the data for the autocomplete (meaning: in the formatter's `toFront`).
+Main use case is for mode=remote.
 Default: `"id"`

+### `setItemLabelAttribute(string $itemLabelAttribute)`

+Set the name of the label attribute for items.
+Only useful when mode=remote, for which you have to pass an object as the data for the autocomplete (meaning: in the formatter's `toFront`), for initial valuation.
+Default: `"label"`

 ### `setListItemInlineTemplate(string $template)` and `setResultItemInlineTemplate(string $template)`